seshoumara/seshbot/README.md

 ### Known issues:

 - the festival command called by !tts breaks down on my new Ubuntu system, no sound is played
-- node_modules folder shouldn't be in the repo, but .gitignore is refusing to obey